| | | |

 Freezing: pumpkin pie can be frozen for up to one month and thaws beautifully.
 Use an airtight container or wrap very well.

-A pumpkin custard pie topped with whipped cream.
+A pumpkin pie topped with a ring of whipped cream and little pastry shapes.

 Recipe FAQ